-A fast thread may race through the whole method, and re-enter it before the barrier has been closed, thus getting ahead of the slower threads (still in the previous iteration of the barrier)
+Now multiple signaling is not possible.
+But a fast thread may race through the whole method, and re-enter it before the barrier has been closed, thus getting ahead of the slower threads - which are still in the previous iteration of the barrier.

-This is not prevented by strong semaphores: it occurs because the last thread through leaves the gate open (calls open.up())
+This is not prevented by strong semaphores: it occurs because the last thread through leaves the gate open (calls open . up())